Updated: Mar 26

-In a large bowl, add in flour, sugar and salt.
+In a large bowl, add flour, sugar and salt.

 Mix to combine well.
 Mix, mix, mix.

 Create a well in the center.

 Gradually, pour in the water and oil while still mixing with your other hand or spatula.

 Combine the mixture well until it becomes a dough.
 You can do this by hand or a spatula.

-Once it becomes a dough, knead the dough inside the bowl until all the nooks and crannies of flour is kneaded into the dough, about 8 to 10 minutes.
+Once it becomes a dough, knead the dough inside the bowl until all the nooks and crannies of flour are kneaded into the dough, about 8 to 10 minutes.